 Depression vs Recession: Are You Prepared?

 Depression vs Recession: Are you prepared?
-As we see the economy take a hit due to the COVID-19 Pandemic, many of us are wondering if there will be a recession or a depression.
-When it comes to being prepared, we not only need to prepare the food and water we’d need to have stored, but we need to be able to see trends to know what is coming.
-Here’s what you need to know!
+As we saw the economy take a hit due to the effects of the pandemic over the past few years, many of us are still wondering if there will be a recession or a depression.
+When it comes to being prepared for difficult times, we not only need to prepare the food and water we’d need to have stored, but we also need to be able to see trends to know what is coming from a financial standpoint.
+Based on what I’m seeing and hearing about the economy, here are some things you need to know from my perspective as I update this post from a few years ago.

 Depression vs Recession: What is a Recession?